Custom Installation and Uninstallation of Components

 where <version> is a string that contains the version and date of a package release, and <platform> is a platform to run Dr.Web Desktop Security Suite.
 Names of all Dr.Web Desktop Security Suite component packages start with the drweb prefix.

 The installation kit includes the zypper package manager intended for the installation of packages.
-For custom installation, use the installpkg.sh script.
+For custom installation, use the installpkg.sh service script.
 To do that, firstly unpack the contents of the installation package to any writeable directory.

 # ./scripts/installpkg.sh <package_name>